dorvk/CoreDataManager/README.md

 - `fetchAll()`

-Fetches all entities and returns as T.
+Fetches all entities and returns an array of T

     var items: [T] = coreDataManager.fetchAll()